Usually responds innerh. 2 Tage

 See calendar for availability, and we prefer a minimum stay of 7 days.

-Also prefer non-smokers and meat-eaters, please.
+Also prefer non-smokers and non-picky eaters please.
+Please note: We cannot accommodate your pets.

-PLEASE DO READ OUR PROFILE FULLY and understand that we need help with physical, manual work and note that our home is rural, and public transport in the immediate vicinity is non-existent.
+**PLEASE DO READ OUR PROFILE FULLY** and understand that we need help with physical, manual work and note that our home is rural, and public transport in the immediate vicinity is non-existent.
 That doesn't mean we're isolated, just that buses, trains and suchlike are not on the doorstep!
 There are local trains, in Siorac-en-Perigord and Le Buisson, and we do have bicycles for your use.
-The terrain is hilly in parts, so cycling does require a level of fitness.
+The terrain is hilly in parts, so cycling does require a reasonable level of fitness.
 We can supply approximate cycling times to local villages & towns on request.

 Our Home is a large peaceful estate in a forest in Perigord Noir.
-There is a Manoir, where we live, two cottages for holiday rental, and a pretty one-bedroomed converted pigeonnier with an ensuite.

 The buildings have been carefully renovated to retain their original features, whilst offering all modern conveniences and a quality of life which is irresistible.
 There are also extensive outbuildings - a large garage and workshop, a forage barn and a stable block with six boxes.
 (We don't currently have horses here, but we do have a pond with many frogs and toads, several goldfish, plus red squirrels, deer, martens and much wildlife of many types.)